PyTemplate/fastapi/README.md

 - `docker` - Build the docker image, tag it with the branch name, and publish it to dockerhub.
 Runs on a manual trigger in the github actions tab.

-- `release` - Build a wheel distribution, build a docker image, create a github release, and publish to PyPI and Docker Hub whenever a new tag is created.
+- `release` - Build a docker image, create a github release, and publish to Docker Hub whenever a new tag is created.
 Linting and testing steps must pass before the release steps can begin.
 Documentation is automatically published to the *docs* branch and hosted on github pages.
-All github release tags, docker image tags, and PyPI version numbers are in agreement with one another and follow semantic versioning standrads.
+All github release tags and docker image tags are in agreement with one another and follow semantic versioning standards.

 ## Releases